-Our customer is a energy specialist providing complex interconnected energy systems.
-As part of an Integrated Energy Performance Contracting (IECP) program for Lakeshoure Health in Oshawa, Ontario, an on-site power plant was engineered to generate electricity for peak-power-offset as well as heat recovery.
-The heart of system - two 800Kw generators – each required acoustic treatment.
+Our customer on this project is a energy specialist providing complex interconnected energy systems.
+As part of an Integrated Energy Performance Contracting (IECP) program for Lakeshore Health in Oshawa, Ontario, an on-site power plant was engineered to generate electricity for peak-power-offset, as well as heat recovery.
+The heart of the system – two 800Kw generators – each required acoustic treatment.

 Aside from successfully addressing the primary design constraints of sound attenuation, ventilation and equipment access, the innovative site-integrated approach used by Parklane delivered a cost-effective, timely solution for a challenging, site-constrainted project.